Kirchhoff PreSDM - file in/out - migration TT

 Kirchhoff depth migration is particularly effective in areas with relatively simple subsurface structures or where a good initial velocity model is available.
 The algorithm's flexibility allows it to handle varying offsets and irregular acquisition geometries.
 However, its accuracy depends on the resolution of the velocity model and the correct computation of travel times, making iterative velocity model updates a crucial part of the workflow.

-Input SEG-Y data handle - connect to the input SEG-Y data handle, input seismic is pre-migration regularized gathers or COMF enhanced gathers.
-Without NMO-corrections.
+Input SEG-Y data handle - connect to the input SEG-Y data handle.
+The input seismic must be pre-migration regularized gathers or COMF (Common Offset Migration Friendly) enhanced gathers, without NMO corrections applied.
+The data should be in the time domain prior to migration.

 Output type - output type of offsets: Offset classes (simple offset definition), Offset tile classes (for COV/OVT - Common Offset Vector/Offset Vector Tile), Offset tile classes 2 (for COV/OVT - Common Offset Vector/Offset Vector Tile with an extra option for near offset definition).